 Social Security Income (SSI) and Social Security Disability (SSDI), our largest disability programs serving 12.3 million people, are based on the outdated idea that disability means an inability to work.
 The systemic disincentives to work built into SSI and SSDI have been long acknowledged.
-To Almost two-thirds of working-age adults with disabilities participate in least one type of safety net program compared with 17% of those without a disability-yet these programs also trap them in poverty by making saving for large purchases, emergencies, and financial independence impossible.

-access needed benefits, people must make a total break from the labor market and document an inability to work.
+To access needed benefits, people must make a total break from the labor market and document an inability to work.
 Once on the program, they are conversely encouraged to seek employment, but SSI recipients are severely limited in the assets they can build up to purchase the devices and supports needed for work.